nieltg/low-memory-calculator/doc/arch.md

 - **Multiply by self** if processed the bit is off.
 - **Multiply by self then with second byte** if the bit is on.

-The result is **byte exponentiation unit** which uses 2 mutable register and 1 temporary register.
+The result is **exponentiation unit** which uses 2 mutable registers and 1 temporary register.

 ### Subtraction